seannyD/VideoGameDialogueCorpusPublic/README.md

 Or use [this direct link](https://github.com/seannyD/VideoGameDialogueCorpusPublic/archive/refs/heads/main.zip)

 4. Run the script `buildCorpus.sh` in the main project folder.
-This may take some time.
+This may take some time - perhaps over 12 hours (the amount of data downloaded is only around 250MB, but there are thousands of web pages and pauses required between each request).

 ```sh
 > ./buildCorpus.sh
 ```

-Or if you only want to obtain a script for just one game, run the `scraper.py` script in the relevant game folder, then run the parseRawData file with an argument pointing to the game folder, e.g.:
+The command above will attempt to gather data for all games, including game sources that were superseded by a newer source. if you only want to obtain a script for just one game, run the `scraper.py` script in the relevant game folder, then run the parseRawData file with an argument pointing to the game folder, e.g.:

 ```sh
 > python3 parseRawData.py ../data/FinalFantasy/FFVII